sgtchilipapi/raiders-contracts/README.md

 # Battle Guide

 # Defi Guide
+The $CLANK! token is the main currency in the game's defi ecosystem.
+It can only be earned by completing the quest in-game.
+However, once the token's total supply reaches 200,000, from then on it can only be earned by providing liquidity in the CLANK!-MATIC pair on SushiSwap and staking the LP in our forked MasterChefV2 contract.

 In-game items are crafting materials (ERC20 tokens) that can be earned either thru battling enemy monsters in dungeons or by way of providing liquidity in the material's token pairs.

-The $CLANK! token can only be earned by completing the quest in-game.
-However, once the token's total supply reaches 200,000, from then on it can only be earned by providing liquidity in the CLANK!-MATIC pair on SushiSwap and staking the LP in our forked MasterChefV2 contract.

 Materials such as $BOOM!, $THUMP!, $CLINK! and $SNAP! can only be earned in dungeons when defeating enemy monsters.